Harsh170699/learn-react/src/source.md

 Named Import: When importing named exports, the import names must watch the export names exactly.
               Named imports must be enclosed in curly braces.

+## Inline Styles
+Inline styles are applied directly to the HTML elements via the style attribute.
+This approach uses JS objects top to define the CSS properties and values.

+# 1. JS Object Syntax

+Inline Styles in react are specified using JS objects.
+Property names are written in camelCase instead of the traditional CSS kebab-case

+const style = {
+    backgroundColor: 'blue',
+    fontSize: '16px'
+};

+# 2. Units

+For most numeric values, you need to specify units as a string (eg: '16px').
+Some properties like z-index can take numeric values directly

+const style = {
+    padding: '10px',
+    zindex: 1,
+};

+# 3. Performance Considerations

+Defining inline styles directly within the JSX can lead to performance issues because a new object is created on every render.
+To avoid this, define styles outside of the render method or as constants.

+const buttonStyle = {
+    backgroundColor: 'blue',
+    color: 'white'
+};